-(1) The minimum value is the approximate capacity for the crankcase oil sump (aluminum) which includes the standard factory installed oil filters.
-Engines with auxiliary oil filters will require additional oil.
+(1) These values are the approximate capacities for the crankcase oil sump which includes the standard factory installed oil filters.
+Engines with auxiliary oil filters will require extra oil.
 Refer to the OEM specifications for the capacity of the auxiliary oil filter.
 The design of the oil pan can change the oil capacity of the oil pan.